By Ryan Myers on Sep 26, 2017 1:00:20 AM

 He’s focused on convenience and speed.
 He wants to know that the grass will be cut on a regular basis, before he gets a deed restriction notice.
 So Jeff might not care so much about the process or how great it is for the environment.

 Or it could be the exact opposite.
-The point is that you need to find out what your customers care about then reflect that back to them.
+The point is that you need to find out what your current and prospective customers care about then reflect that back to them.
 Focus on the benefits that you can offer them, not the specific features of your process or product.